antra1947/Word_Guessing_Game/README.md

-# 🧠 Word Guessing Game (Python Project)
+# 🧠 Lexi Hunt (Python Project)

 ## 📌 Overview

-This is an interactive **Word Guessing Game** built with Python, designed for an engaging user experience and efficient data handling.
+This is an interactive **Lexi Hunt** built with Python, designed for an engaging user experience and efficient data handling.
 The project includes gameplay logging, CSV conversion, and MySQL integration for backend data management.

 ---